Josefinekihlstrom/LauraDay/TESTING.md

     - Solved by adding the the following line at the top of the affected JavaScript files: ``//jshint esversion: 6``.

 ### PEP8
+The Python code was tested using [PEP8](http://pep8online.com/).
+The following errors occured:
+- line too long (90 > 79 characters) in urls.py file for the blog application.
+    - Solved by simply rearrange the url path.

 ## Manual Testing